elEmperadorAlejandroMagno/elEmperadorAlejandroMagno/README.md

 Full Stack developer
 ------------------------------

-Working in proyects full-stack either Javascript or Python languages.
+Working in proyects full-stack Javascript and Python.

 * 🌍  I'm based in Argentina